Groningen gas field: Small fields policy

-Initially it was expected that nuclear energy would eventually replace the use of natural gas.
-Efforts were made to sell natural gas as quickly as possible, both at home and abroad.
+Initially it was expected that nuclear energy would eventually replace the use of methane.
+Efforts were made to sell methane as quickly as possible, both at home and abroad.
 In the mid-1970s, this policy was revised after the oil crisis of 1973 and the great social resistance to the deployment of nuclear energy.
 That is why the desire arose to keep the Groningen gas field as a reserve.
 Therefore, the small fields policy was introduced in 1974.
-The aim of this policy was to extract more natural gas from smaller fields, including in the North Sea, to limit the production in the Groningen gas field.
+The aim of this policy was to extract more methane from smaller fields, including in the North Sea, to limit the production in the Groningen gas field.
 Because small fields entailed higher operating costs, the Dutch government reduced its profit share to make exploitation more attractive.

 Earthquakes

-The first earthquake induced by a Dutch natural gas field occurred in 1986 near Assen, induced by the Eleveld gas field.
+The first earthquake induced by a Dutch methane field occurred in 1986 near Assen, induced by the Eleveld gas field.
 Local politician Meent van der Sluis argued that there was a connection between gas extraction in the Groningen field and the earthquake.
 On 4 December 1991, the first induced earthquake of the Groningen field was measured, with a magnitude of 2.4 on the Richter scale.
 In 1993, after research, NAM recognized a link between earthquakes and gas extraction.
 In the following decades, the number of induced earthquakes increased.
 Along with the earthquakes, resistance against gas extraction also increased.
 For example, the Groninger Bodem Beweging was founded in 2009 in response to the Earthquake near Middelstum in 2006.

 Farm Melkema, where the front wall on the right is propped because of the danger of collapse after earthquakes.
 The NAM bought the farm in 2017 and gave it to Het Groninger Landschap.

 According to a 2015 report by the Dutch Safety Board, until 2013, "the safety of the citizens of Groningen in relation to induced earthquakes had not influenced decision-making about the exploitation of the Groningen field."
-A tipping point was the Huizinge Earthquake on 16 August 16 2012.
-With an estimated moment magnitude of 3.6, it was the heaviest earthquake measured above the Groningen gas field.
+A tipping point was the Huizinge Earthquake on 16 August 2012.
+With an estimated moment magnitude of 3.6, it was the largest earthquake measured above the Groningen gas field.
 After the earthquake, the Staatstoezicht op de Mijnen (SodM) concluded that the earthquakes in the area could become stronger in the future, between 4 and 5 on the Richter scale.
 SodM recommended limiting gas extraction quickly, and as much as possible.